robboyett/Becoming-an-AI-designer/START-HERE.md

 AI Design Patterns and UX Toolkits, by Vitaly Friedman https://lnkd.in/eCEXVvAG

-## Using AI to get more design done
+# Using AI To Get More Design Done

+### Empathy and user understanding
+- Enhancing Research Synthesis with AI: An Experiential Report https://bootcamp.uxdesign.cc/enhancing-research-synthesis-with-ai-an-experiential-report-8341b2e3cc88
+### Problem framing
+- Links coming
+### Creative ideation
+- Links coming
+### Rapid prototyping
-Why can’t services be launched in a day?
+- Why can’t services be launched in a day?
 Using a custom GPT to make a ‘real’ service and test business assumptions. https://medium.com/@robboyett/why-cant-services-be-launched-in-a-day-12298562827a

-Enhancing Research Synthesis with AI: An Experiential Report https://bootcamp.uxdesign.cc/enhancing-research-synthesis-with-ai-an-experiential-report-8341b2e3cc88
+### Iterative testing and feedback
+- Links coming
+### Collaboration and communication
+- Links coming
+### Storytelling and presentation
+- Links coming

-## References
+# References
-A bunch of the links found here are from a post by Vitaly Friedman, https://www.linkedin.com/feed/update/urn:li:activity:7169605603382800386/
+- A bunch of the links found here are from a post by Vitaly Friedman, https://www.linkedin.com/feed/update/urn:li:activity:7169605603382800386/